caesium-cloud/caesium/docs/primitives.md

 ### `Trigger`

 `Job`s are initiated by one or many `Trigger`s.
 A `Trigger` may be defined as a simple cron, or import a plugin that will listen, or consume from a remote source.
 Examples of such remote sources would be an AWS SQS queue, a Kafka topic, or a simple webhook.
-Caesium in general will, in general, rely heavily on [Go plugins](https://golang.org/pkg/plugin/), and this will be another example of where they will be leveraged.
+Caesium will, in general, rely heavily on [Go plugins](https://golang.org/pkg/plugin/), and this will be another example of where they will be leveraged.

 ### `Task`